Sara-Ramco/node-workshop/slides/slides.md

 1. <p class="fragment">Add a route for POST /api/user/:id and save request body to a global array in memory</p>
 2. <p class="fragment">Add a route for GET /api/user/:id and return the saved request body</p>
-3. <p class="fragment">Add a X-Response-Time header with the time taken from request received to response sent</p>
+3. <p class="fragment">Add `console.log` for request and response with the same randomly-generated correlation id for each log statement</p>
 4. <p class="fragment">Return HTTP 400 if X-Api-Key in request header !== 'secretKey', 500 for any other errors</p>

+---

+# Fin